-Integration testing: Project overview
+System testing: Project overview

 The project featured a B2C e-store for a large multi-industry company running chains of gas stations along with roadside diners, gardening centers, as well as retail and wholesale stores.
 The customer already had a B2B e-store and an ERP system with affiliated BI and accounting modules.
 The new e-store had to be integrated with these systems.

 As the project proceeded, the customer asked the development team to add new functionality to the ERP system.
 These were invoices to be sent to the customer’s buyers and suppliers.
 Meanwhile, the existing B2B e-store had to remain fully functional.
-To allow for this, the project team reproduced a copy of the production database and worked in an emulated test environment.
+To help this, the project team reproduced a copy of the production database and worked in an emulated test environment.

-Relying on the project structure, our testing team developed the integration testing strategy that covered two integration types:
+Relying on the project structure, our testing team developed the testing strategy that covered two integration types:

 - Invoice functional unit + ERP system (component integration testing).